tanner-burkin/InterpreterProjectCS4450/README.md

 > 8. Support print function.

 ## How to use/run:
 While the test code doesn't work, it does run a very simple python file named pythonCode.py.
-Running pythonInterpreter.java should automatically run this file, which is hard-coded into the lines() function.
+Running pythonInterpreter.java should automatically run this file, which is hard-coded into the lines() function on line 75 of the pythonInterpreter.java file.